Cholle13/ML-research/docs/stats.md

 # Statistics Refreshers
 Medium is on one of my favorite sites for reading up on various topics.
 They have a great list of resources in this [Statistics for ML article](https://towardsdatascience.com/june-edition-probability-statistics-machine-learning-66a6d3aebc97)
+For an exercise based refresher see [Statistics crash course.](https://machinelearningmastery.com/statistics-for-machine-learning-mini-course/)

 ### Concepts
 - Distributions